VandanaSai496/e-Commerce-Customer-Churn-Project/README.md

     SELECT * FROM combined_data;
 """

-# Load data into a pandas DataFrame
-combined_data = pd.read_sql(query, engine)
+--Load data into a pandas DataFrame combined_data = pd.read_sql(query, engine)

 Now, 'combined_data' is a data frame containing all the data you need for your analysis

 If the data was in a Client Server, Third-Party Administrators, Data Centers, Cloud Services, we can use APIs, here's how we get the data from APIs:

+# Through APIs
 import requests
 import json

-# Define the API endpoint and parameters
-url = 'https://api.example.com/data'
-params = {
+--Define the API endpoint and parameters url = 'https://api.example.com/data' params = {
     'api_key': 'your_api_key',
     'other_param': 'value'
 }

-# Make the HTTP request
+--Make the HTTP request
 response = requests.get(url, params=params)

-# Check for a valid response
+--Check for a valid response
 if response.status_code == 200:
     # Parse the JSON data from the response
     data = response.json()